Find synonyms Find exact match

 Transfusion of blood product to reverse the coagulopathy before paracentesis is discouraged since it is not supported by the available data, can delay the procedure, exposes the patient to risk of transfusion, and is costly [5-7,12].
 The routine administration of fresh frozen plasma prior to paracentesis would lead to transfusion of approximately 140 units of plasma to prevent transfusion of two units of red cells [5,6,13].

 For the vast majority of patients, we will perform a paracentesis without giving fresh frozen plasma or platelets.
 The exceptions are in patients with clinically apparent disseminated intravascular coagulation or clinically apparent hyperfibrinolysis .
 These conditions occur in less than 1 in every 1000 patients with ascites.
 In patients with disseminated intravascular coagulation, we will administer platelets and, in some cases, fresh frozen plasma prior to performing a paracentesis.
 For patients with hyperfibrinolysis we treat with aminocaproic acid or intravenous tranexamic acid.
 The management of patients with these disorders is discussed elsewhere.
-(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Platelet transfusion and fresh frozen plasma' and "Coagulation abnormalities in patients with liver disease", section on 'Anti-fibrinolytics'.)
+(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Prevention/treatment of bleeding' and "Coagulation abnormalities in patients with liver disease", section on 'Anti-fibrinolytics'.)

 WHEN TO PERFORM PARACENTESIS — Diagnostic paracentesis should be performed promptly, especially if there is concern for spontaneous bacterial peritonitis (eg, the patient is febrile or has abdominal pain).
 In our experience, delays are often due to a lack of available clinicians experienced with paracentesis and/or undue concern about its safety.